maxohq/elixir_proto/PITCH.md

 If you're storing thousands of events daily and watching storage costs climb, probably yes.
 If you're building a simple CRUD app, probably no.

+The context-scoped approach shines in larger systems where multiple teams work on different domains.
+Each team gets Protobuf's space efficiency without stepping on each other's schema indices.

-It's Protobuf's space efficiency without leaving Elixir's type system.
-Whether that trade-off makes sense depends on how much you're paying for those extra bytes.
+It's Protobuf's space efficiency without leaving Elixir's type system, plus team autonomy without coordination overhead.
+Whether that trade-off makes sense depends on how much you're paying for those extra bytes and coordination meetings.